top of page

 6 of the best places to dive in Micronesia

 Scattered between the Philippines and Hawaii, Micronesia is a little-visited region encompassing thousands upon thousands of tiny islands and atolls.
 Politically, it is organised into the Federated States of Micronesia, which comprises the four island states of Pohnpei, Kosrae, Chuuk and Yap.
-Each one of these remote island groups has developed its own unique identity and traditions, making Micronesia an unparalleled destination for the adventurous traveller seeking an island-hopping experience.
+Each one of these remote island groups has developed its own unique identity and traditions, making Micronesia ideal for adventurous travellers seeking an island-hopping experience.

 Beyond its fascinating cultures and tropical landscapes, Micronesia is a dream dive destination, with crystal clear lagoons, vibrant coral reefs and some of the best wreck diving in the world.
 In Palau, you can embark on fascinating muck dives to discover rare and elusive critters or experience the thrill of incredible drift dives in Guam.
 Yap is renowned for its manta ray encounters while Chuuk is home to a multitude of World War II wrecks, including planes, tanks and ships.